Chart Color Schemes

 Health performance in Clontarf is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Clontarf faces significant health challenges, as shown by health data.
+Clontarf faces significant health challenges, as indicated by health data.

 Both younger and older age groups have notable prevalence of common health conditions.
-Approximately 51% (~4,553 people) of Clontarf's total population has private health cover, which is slightly lower than the average for SA2 areas.
-Mental health issues and arthritis are the most prevalent medical conditions in the area, affecting 10.8% and 10.4% of residents respectively.
-Conversely, 60.2% of residents report having no medical ailments, compared to 59.7% across Greater Brisbane.
-Clontarf has a lower proportion of seniors aged 65 and over (23.1%, or 2,056 people) than Greater Brisbane (28.2%).
-Health outcomes among seniors in Clontarf present similar challenges to those faced by the general population.
+The rate of private health cover is approximately 51%, slightly lower than the average SA2 area.
+Mental health issues and arthritis are the most prevalent medical conditions, affecting 10.8% and 10.4% of residents respectively.
+About 60.2% of residents report being free from medical ailments, compared to 59.7% in Greater Brisbane.
+The area has 23.1% of residents aged 65 and over (2,056 people), which is lower than the 28.2% in Greater Brisbane.
+Health outcomes among seniors present some challenges, generally aligning with the overall population's health profile.

 Frequently Asked Questions - Health